Marci599/neoarc.github.io/_wiki/sfmb_how_to_use_sprite_editor.md

 ### Enemies

-- When working with enemies (either with the full enemies sprite sheet or the individual enemy sprite sheets), you need to configure their wing position(s) for each `Sprite frame`.
+- When working with enemies (either with the full enemies spritesheet or the individual enemy spritesheets), you need to configure their wing position(s) for each `Sprite frame`.
 - Click the desired `Wing` item to work with it.
   - <img width="96" height="75" alt="image" src="https://github.com/user-attachments/assets/c9855c3c-fad6-4e19-a101-e6ba478118d8" />
   - `Wing1` is the left wing (default), `Wing2` is the right wing (can be set to display as a left wing) (optional).